 But not everyone has three thousand dollars to dump into a fund, and if you don’t it’s better to get started with investing however you can.
 If you have less than 3K to invest the ETF is a good place to start(unless you want to save up 3K before investing, always an option!).

 I know investing can be confusing.
 I love that Vanguard makes investing in the stock market super easy, especially for the lay person.
-And hopefully, this short post can hep you decide which Vanguard Total Market Fund will best meet your needs.
+Hopefully, this short post will help you decide which Vanguard Total Market Fund will best meet your needs.
+If you’re not sold on the total market funds, check out the best index funds Vanguard has to offer.
 And, if you are still unsure about investing, take a look at our beginner’s guide to investing – it is loaded with tons of information to help you get started!

 For the sake of a full disclosure, you should know that I have absolutely no affiliation with Vanguard other than having my own account.
 I will not make any money if you click one of the links, open a Vanguard account, or buy into one of the three accounts I wrote about.
 I’ve written this post because I have an account with Vanguard, I believe in their product, and I was confused when trying to figure out which fund to purchase.
 I’m not gonna lie though, if Vanguard had an affiliate program I’d sign up in a heartbeat, because I truly believe in their product (and I’m only going to add affiliate links for products that I believe will add value to your life).